metaphori/as1415_conspiraboom/README.md

  where *competition*, *cooperation*, and *unpredictability* play a key role**.
  People stay puzzled: ``is he a team-mate or an enemy?``, ``what's her strategy``, ``what's the deep reason for his actions?``,  ``what's happening in the other room?``, ``what happens if I do this?``

-Interaction has *no rules*; the only regulations that apply are those of your national legal system: players can lie, break agreements, remain silent, mix truth and falsehood, steal one's card, and so on.
+Essentially, interaction has *no rules*; the only regulations that apply are those of your national legal system: players can lie, break agreements, remain silent, mix truth and falsehood, steal one's card, and so on.

  Moreover, *the fear of being discovered, the cleverness of the competition, the unexpected and the hazard stimulate emotions